Stablecoins Are Reshaping Payments — and Putting Pressure on Fees

 A Structural Shift, Not an Incremental Improvement

-This isn't a minor optimization.
-It's a total re-architecture of money:
+This isn't just a minor optimization.
+It's a total re-architecture of money.:

-Network Closed, proprietary ledgers (Visa, Mastercard, ACH, SWIFT) requiring multiple intermediaries Open, public blockchains (Base, Solana) acting as a shared global value layer
+Network Closed, proprietary ledgers (Visa, SWIFT).
+Requires multiple intermediaries.
+Open, public blockchains (Base, Solana).
+Shared global ledger.

 The Evidence Is No Longer Theoretical